seanMj/StarSaver/README.md

 # StarSaver
-FILES to be be used for backup with this program must have two symbols for it to find the correct file eg. [**Filename].txt when someone needs to save backups by simply adding a symbol to the file, this symbol is then removed from within the saved directory for the user allowing easier data saving
+FILES to be be used for backup with this program must have two symbols for it to find the correct file eg. [**Filename].txt when someone needs to save backups by simply adding a symbol to the file, this symbol is then removed from within file in the saved directory for the user allowing easier data saving, each cycle it will find the new files that have been added.
+TODO: fix bug when using more then one save directory, and more than one search directory.
+TODO: fix regex
+TODO: check to see if it will run on windows.

 Compile command: clang++ main.cpp -Os -s --std=c++17 -lstdc++fs -o test1.1_02s